 In Firefox it is easy to disable WebRTC.
 Type “about:config” into the URL bar to enter Firefox’s advanced settings, search for “media.peerconnection.enabled,” and double-click on the entry to change its value to false.

-Alternatively (and in other browsers), there are various browser plugins can disable WebRTC, including Disable WebRTC, uBlock, uBlock Origin, NoScript, and Statutory.
+Alternatively (and in other browsers), there are various browser plugins can disable WebRTC, including Disable WebRTC, uBlock, uBlock Origin and NoScript.
 Some VPN providers include a Disable WebRTC feature in their custom browser add-ons.

 A more complete discussion on this subject can be found at What is the WebRTC VPN “Bug” and How to Fix It?